Tesla names Larry Ellison, Kathleen Wilson-Thompson to board

-(Reuters) - Tesla Inc (TSLA.O) on Friday named two independent board directors as part of a September deal with federal regulators to move past the turbulence following Chief Executive Officer Elon Musk’s tweet about taking the electric carmaker private.
+(Reuters) - Tesla Inc on Friday named two independent board directors as part of a September deal with federal regulators to move past the turbulence following Chief Executive Officer Elon Musk’s tweet about taking the electric carmaker private.

-The company said Oracle Corp’s (ORCL.N) founder Larry Ellison and Walgreens Boots Alliance’s (WBA.O) global head of human resources Kathleen Wilson-Thompson joined the board as independent directors, effective Dec.
+The company said Oracle Corp’s founder Larry Ellison and Walgreens Boots Alliance’s global head of human resources Kathleen Wilson-Thompson joined the board as independent directors, effective Dec.
 27. Ellison bought 3 million shares of Tesla earlier this year.

 “In Larry and Kathleen, we have added a preeminent entrepreneur and a human resources leader, both of whom have a passion for sustainable energy,” Tesla said.